 Even if you have visited other doctors regarding your injury, and even if you haven’t found a successful solution for your injury or pain, we encourage you to keep striving for health by working with medical professionals who are familiar with on-the-job injuries.

-To schedule an appointment with our doctor, or to simply talk to one of our medical professionals about our services, please call us today.
+To schedule an appointment with our experienced Dallas work injury doctors, or to simply talk to one of our medical professionals about our services, please call us today.

 Common Types Of Shoulder Injuries For Workers & Federal Employees

 - Dislocations.
-When the bone of the arm pops out of the shoulder blade socket.
+When the bone of the arm pops out of the blade socket.

 - Separations.
 When the ligaments that hold your collarbone to your shoulder blade are damaged.

 - Rotator cuff tendinitis.
 When the tendons that connect your muscles to your bones in your shoulder area become inflamed.